okv627/KardiaFlow/docs/POSTMORTEM.md

 ## Incident Summary

-In May 2025, an early version of the KardiaFlow project was deployed to Azure as part of a simulated healthcare data engineering pipeline.
+In May 2025, an early version of the Kardiaflow project was deployed to Azure as part of a simulated healthcare data engineering pipeline.
 This version provisioned persistent infrastructure including Azure Data Lake Storage Gen2 (ADLS), Azure Data Factory (ADF), Databricks, and network-bound services such as a Self-Hosted Integration Runtime (SHIR).

 Over the course of several development iterations, the project accrued over **$250 USD in unexpected Azure charges**—despite only handling synthetic CSV files and running short-term tests.